wbcsd/pact-directory-service/docs/authentication-as-a-service-design.md

 From a high level overview the PACT Authentication Service includes three key components:

 - Organizations Store: A central database or storage solution that holds information about the various organizations in the network.
-- PACT Directory Website: An interface for users within these organizations to discover and exchange PCF data.
+- PACT Directory Portal: An interface for users within these organizations to discover and exchange PCF data.
 This interface also allows orgnisations to request and grant access to other organizations to their PCF data.
-- PACT Authentication Service REST API: A RESTful API that allows client systems to authenticate using the OAuth 2.0 standard so they access the PACT conforming APIs in the network.
+- PACT Authentication Service REST API: A RESTful API that allows client systems to authenticate using the OAuth 2.0 standard so they access the PACT conformant APIs in the network.

 ![](<PACT Authentication As A Service.jpg>)

 ## Registering an organization in the PACT directory

-When an organization wants to join the PACT network, it will need to register in the PACT directory website.
+When an organization wants to join the PACT network, it will need to register in the PACT Directory Portal.
 The registration process will involve providing the organization's name, contact information, and other relevant details.
-Once the organization is registered, it will be able to request and grant access to other organizations sharing PCF data through their PACT compliant APIs.
+Once the organization is registered, it will be able to request and grant access to other organizations sharing PCF data through their PACT conformant APIs.

 ## Data access request flow

-When an organization wants to access PCF data from another organization, it will need to request access through the PACT directory.
-The second organization will receive an email notification directing them to PACT directory where they can grant or deny access to the requesting organization.
+When an organization wants to access PCF data from another organization, it can request to create a contract between the two oganizations through the PACT Directory Portal.
+The second organization will receive an email notification directing them to PACT Directory Portal where they can grant or deny access to the requesting organization.

 The authentication grant flow will be as follows: